Nexiauk/fableseed_stories/README.md

 All initial checks came back with errors, such as trailing spaces and lines that were too long.
 The list below is for the final check of each file.

 ---
+settings.py - *All clear, no errors found* urls.py - *All clear, no errors found*
+---
 * Nursery - models.py - *All clear, no errors found*
 * Nursery - views.py - *All clear, no errors found*
 * Nursery - urls.py - *All clear, no errors found*